What’s Up With My Doctor?

 This is a top candidate for the real cause, and Small

-LDL-P (NMR or electrophoresis LDL), the crucial
+LDL-P (NMR LDL), the crucial

 measure, is almost never measured.
 Instead you’re most likely to get